Star Channel (Latin America): Star MegaWeekend

 MegaWeekend is a weekend block in which the most popular series of Star Channel Latin America are aired such as The Simpsons, followed by a film.

 ¡No Molestar!

-¡No Molestar!/Não Pertube !!
+¡No Molestar!
 (Do Not Disturb!) is a prime time block that started airing in 2005.
 It airs reruns of Futurama and The Simpsons.
 The block replaced "Domingo Animado" (Animated Sunday).
 Commonly, three to four episodes of The Simpsons and one episode of Futurama are aired.
 The block is mainly focused on teenagers and adults.
 The block is slightly based on the formula of Animation Domination, although some shows like Bob's Burgers and Family Guy air in FX Latin America's ¡No Molestar! block.

 In 2006, to celebrate its 1st anniversary, it launched an internet competition, to vote on the most crazy video created by the viewers.
 In the same year its name was changed temporarily to ¡No Molestar!
 Mundial to celebrate the 2006 FIFA World Cup.

 In 2007, the block was included in their sister network, FX, but was eventually removed from in 2011.